-2.3.7 Grounding of the DC output
+2.3.7 Grounding DC terminal

-Besides the main purpose of grounding the enclosure, the extra grounding point (item "10" in 1.8.4.3) can also be used to ground any the DC terminal poles.
-Doing so causes a potential shift on the opposite pole against PE.
-Because of insulation, there is a max. allowed potential shift defined for the negative DC terminal pole, which depends on the device model.
+The extra grounding point (item "10" in 1.8.4.3) can be also used to ground any of the DC terminal poles, which is generally allowed, but causes a potential shift against PE on the opposite pole.
+Because of insulation, there is a max. allowed potential shift defined for the DC terminal poles, which depends on the device model.
 Refer to "1.8.3.
-Specific technical data" for details.
+Specific technical data" for the levels.

-When potential shifting the model with 60 V rating, the safety extra low voltage (SELV) can turn into a protective extra low voltage (PELV) or leave the safe range.
+When potential shifting a model with 60 V rating, the safety extra low voltage (SELV) can turn into a protective extra low voltage (PELV) or leave the safe range.
 In such a situation, the voltage levels on the DC terminal become hazardous and thus the DC terminal must be covered.